samehere1/demo/README.md

     Uses the committed baseline model (model/model.pkl) so anyone can run the API immediately.

-    Start services with:
+    Start services:

 docker compose up --build

 Training (Host Conda)

-    Training is done outside Docker with a Conda environment.
+    Training happens outside Docker using a Conda environment.

     The spec is provided in environment.yml.

-    Create the environment:
+    Create & use the environment:

 conda env create -f environment.yml -n phdata conda activate phdata python scripts\train_gbm.py

     This regenerates model/model.pkl and logs a new run to MLflow at http://127.0.0.1:5001

     .

     After retraining, restart API to pick up the new model:

 docker compose restart api

 ✅ Demo checklist